+whānau to support wellbeing.
 All residents have admission assessment information collected and an initial care plan completed within required timeframes.
 All interRAI assessments, re-assessments, care plan development and reviews have been completed within the required timeframes.
-The respite resident had initial assessments and part one and two of the initial care plan on file, as had been in the service less than two weeks.
-The ACC client had all assessments, interRAI and long-term care plan completed as per other ARRC residents.

-The long-term care plan includes sections on personal history and social wellbeing; mobility; continence; activities of daily living; nutrition; pain management; sleep; sensory and communication; medication; skin care; cognitive function and behaviours; resident identity; cultural awareness; spiritual; sexuality; intimacy; social; and cultural activities.
-Risk assessments are conducted on admission relating to falls, pressure injury, continence, nutrition, skin, and pain.
-A specific cultural assessment has been implemented for all residents.
-For the resident files reviewed, the outcomes from assessments and risk assessments are reflected into care plans.
+InterRAI reassessments are completed at a time of significant health change or when a change in the level of care is required.
+The long-term care plan is holistic and covers all aspects of Te Whare Tapa Whā model of care.
+Risk assessments are conducted on admission, and a specific cultural assessment has been implemented for all residents.
+For the resident files reviewed, the outcomes from interRAI assessments and other risk assessments are reflected into care plans.
 Other available information such as discharge summaries, medical and allied health notes, and consultation with resident/relative or significant others form the basis of the long-term care plans.
-The service supports Māori and whānau to identify their own pae or outcomes through input into their electronic care plan.
-Barriers that prevent tangata whaikaha and whānau from independently accessing information are identified and strategies to manage these documented.
+The service supports Māori and whānau to identify their own pae ora outcomes through input into their electronic care plan.
+Barriers that prevent tangata whaikaha and whanau from independently accessing information are identified and strategies to manage these documented.
+Evaluations are scheduled and completed at the time of the interRAI re-assessment.
+Written evaluations reviewed identify if the resident goals had been met or unmet.
+Long-term care plans had been updated with any changes to health status following the multidisciplinary (MDT) case conference meeting.
+Family is invited to attend the MDT case conference meeting.
+Short-term issues such as infections, weight loss, and wounds are incorporated into the long-